nimrodpar/nimrodpar.github.io/_posts/Blog/2013-04-14-hitchhiking-blogpost.md

     <li>Not all hitchhikers are weirdos \ criminally insane.</li>
     <li>Not all people who pick up hitchhikers are weirdos \ criminally insane.</li>
 </ul>

-<p>In fact, the hitchhikers i met were generally kind, friendly, interesting people who do it mostly because they want to meet the people who inhabit the country they are traveling in and get to know the spirit of the nation.
-The financial aspect if NOT the only reason they do it, in fact in some cases they would prefer a ride with a local to having a car for free (thats how it was for me at some point).
+In fact, the hitchhikers I met were generally kind, friendly, interesting people who do it mostly because they want to meet the people who inhabit the country they are traveling in and get to know the spirit of the nation.

+The financial aspect is NOT the only reason they do it, in fact in some cases they would prefer a ride with a local to having a car for free (thats how it was for me at some point).

 The people who pick up hitchhikers are generally generous, kind-hearted people, who believe in doing good onto others and helping whoever they can.
 Some of them were hitchhikers in their past and are sympathetic to the cause.
 They will many times offer you further assistance and even invite you to they're homes to stay - expecting nothing in return.

-What i'm trying to say with these two arguments, is that basically, hitchhiking brings out the best in people and demonstrates the goodness in mankind.
+What I'm trying to say with these two arguments, is that basically, hitchhiking brings out the best in people and demonstrates the goodness in mankind.
 So we should all do it! :)

 Having that said, we still live in the real world, and naturally people are sometimes suspicious and won't always stop for a hiker.
 However, there are rules you can follow to help them come to the decision to stop and pick you up.
-Here are a few guidelines i established during my hitchhiking and it got me where i wanted to go in no time (and also helped me meet incredible people):</p>
+Here are a few guidelines i established during my hitchhiking and it got me where i wanted to go in no time (and also helped me meet incredible people):
 <ul style="padding-left:20px;">
     <li><b>First and foremost: Be Careful.</b> When someone stops for you, it's very legitimate to talk to them for a bit before getting on.
 Ask a few questions, take a look at the car and its inhabitants and <b>follow your instincts</b>.
 If you're not feeling it - smile politely, say thank you and goodbye.
 Having said that, 95% of my rides were legit.</li>
     <li><b>Try to be a girl.</b> If you can't be a girl, try to have a girl with you.
 Sorry guys, this is one field where the ladies have a clear advantage.
 Girls get more rides.
 Don't discourage though!
 Boy & girl combinations work great, and i managed to get quite a few rides all by myself.</li>